Bachelor of Science in Health Psychology — Physical Therapy Pathway (BS/DPT)

 School of Arts and Sciences

-Earn a combined Bachelor of Science in Health Sciences and Doctor of Physical Therapy (DPT) from MCPHS in six years instead of the traditional seven.
+This 3+3 pathway allows you to earn both a Bachelor of Science in Health Psychology (BS) and Doctor of Physical Therapy (DPT) from MCPHS in six years instead of the traditional seven.

 Transform Your Patients’ Quality of Life